 On Thursday evening I met up with my friend Dave the Verse in the Stars for a long anticipated poetry reading session.
 We prioritised Louis MacNeice and Robin Robertson and Philip Larkin.
-Dave, as you might have guessed, is the scholar and I am the student and buy the pints.
+Dave is the scholar and I am the student and buy the pints.
 The Stars has stopped stocking Timothy Taylor’s Landlord because they kept getting sent bad kegs and the substitutes don’t quicken the pulse: Courage, Doombar, Wadworths.
 I should drink more Wadworths because it is the brewery closest to us (other than Three Castles, which brews Vale Ale and Saxon Archer on an industrial estate just outside Pewsey); I think Doombar mean and over-rated.
 Courage Best is not bad and this is what I drank five pints of while Dave led us towards some sort of illumination.
 No cigarettes.
 Three bags of crisps.

 At midnight I cycled home.
 A three quarter moon glowed overhead.
 At the top of the hill I took off my helmet and turned off my lights and swooped away.
 Freezing mist gathered in the fields; I could not see their boundaries and at speed there was a fleeting sense of strangeness, infinity even.
 The odd high oak reared and passed.
 Just over the bridge a gliding barn owl crossed the road at head height just a few feet in front.

 Here is Larkin on trees in May, which is the month of my birthday (and Dave’s).
 Try reading this out-loud:

 Like something being said;

 The recent buds relax and spread,

 And we grow old?
 No, they die too.